DIO DEBATE RULES

 • In order to establish and maintain fair discussion in all DIO debates, the rules governing them will be clearly set out here, with the kickoff contributor designated as party “A” and the other contributor as “B”.

-• [2] During the creation of the debate's series of exchanges, when each installment is sent to the other party (and simultaneously to DIO) it is thereby registered by the act of said transmission.
+• [2] During the creation of the debate's series of exchanges, when each contribution is sent to the other party (and simultaneously to DIO) it is thereby registered by the act of said transmission.
 Revisions may only occur before the response to it is sent, or by permission of the other party.

 This unprecedented new rule creates two benefits: